 Find out more about stomach cancer, including how common it is and ways to reduce your risk.

 Stomach cancer is not very common in the UK.
-In 2017, 6,361 cases of stomach cancer were diagnosed*.
+In 2019, 6,830 cases of stomach cancer were diagnosed*.
 Stomach cancer affects men more than women.
 There were 4,420 cases of stomach cancer in men, and 2,410 cases of stomach cancer in women in 2019.

 Most stomach cancers develop in the lining of the stomach.
 There are two types of stomach cancer – cardia (at the top of the stomach where it meets the oesophagus) and non-cardia (the rest of the stomach).

 As with all cancers, the risk of developing stomach cancer depends on a number of factors and varies from person to person.

 > Drinking more than three alcoholic drinks a day

 > Eating a diet that contains a lot of salt-preserved foods